kaiopen/ioterm/README-EN.md

 ### Differences
 * IOTerm does not process any data.
 The handler need to be defined by you.
 * Question-and-answer interaction is supported.
 If you need some complex interactions such as vim, it is better for you to implement a text editor with rich functions.
 * We used to typing &lt;Tab&gt; for prompting.
 It is the same here.
 But the form of prompting is different.
+A panel will show prompts at the first time typing &lt;Tab&gt;.
+And choose a prompt by typing &lt;Tab&gt;.
+Select a prompt by typing &lt;Enter&gt;.
+Type &lt;Esc&gt; for end.
 * If you paste text including line feeds, the terminal will run the commands one by one immediately excluding the last one without a line feed.
 Here, IOTerm will not run the commands immediately.
 Like paste lines into a single line input box, line feeds will be regarded as white spaces.

 ### Features